chrisbenincasa/tunarr/docs/getting-started/setup.md

 ![Welcome Page No Plex](/assets/welcome_page_not_connected.png)

-### Plex
+### Media Sources

-Currently, Tunarr supports a single media source, Plex.
-In order to add programming to your channels, you must connect at least one Plex server.
-Plex acts as the metadata source for your programming, and optionally, the streaming source.
-Click the "Connect Plex" button to start Plex authentication and add your first Plex server to Tunarr.
+Currently, Tunarr supports streaming media from Plex or Jellyfin servers.
+In order to add programming to your channels, you must connect at least one media source.
+These sources also act as the metadata sources for your programming.
+Click the "Add" button to configure a media source to use with your instance of Tunarr.

 !!! info

-    We plan on implementing other media source types, including [Jellyfin](https://github.com/chrisbenincasa/tunarr/issues/24) and [Local Media](https://github.com/chrisbenincasa/tunarr/issues/26).
+    We plan on implementing other media source types, including [Emby](https://github.com/chrisbenincasa/tunarr/issues/25) and [Local Media](https://github.com/chrisbenincasa/tunarr/issues/26).
 Upvote and follow the issues you'd like to see us implement!

 ### FFMPEG